sSefin/Excel_Project-Salary_Dashboard/README.md

 - 🧹 Data Cleaning – Removed unnecessary fields and filtered out incomplete or irrelevant records.
 - 🔧 Data Transformation – Standardized formats, corrected data types, and structured the dataset for analysis.
-- 🌍 Data Enrichment – Mapped country codes, job titles and transformed remote work data into readable categories.
+- 🌍 Data Enrichment – Mapped country codes, job titles and transformed remote ratios into readable categories.
 - 📊 Data Structuring – Renamed and reorganized columns to optimize the dataset for dashboard calculations.

 ### 🧮 Backend Formula